twknab/mean_hike/readme.md

 		- Add login validation to ensure password is correct length.

 ### Where I Left Off:
-	- Clean up login page / user controller (some of the code is still copy-and-pasty from boostrap ui)
 	- Build edit user page that allows user to change their email (as long as not already taken), change their password, and to delete their account (if they wish, along with all the hikes that they own)